Weekly Devotional: The Armor of God – Sword of the Spirit

 I encourage you to take up the sword of the spirit in your daily life.
 Remember that God’s Word is the ultimate truth and that we can stand on His promises.
 With God on our side, we are unstoppable.

 Grand Canyon University is committed to integrating faith across all aspects of the GCU community, including learning, work and service.
-To learn more about GCU’s Christian identity and heritage, visit our website or contact us using the Request More Information button at the top of the page.
+To learn more about GCU’s Christian identity and mission, visit our website or contact us using the Request More Information button at the top of the page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.